Published on April 3rd, 2014 | by Ruben1

 Manzanilla La Jaca is rather young: around four years old

-La Jaca is certainly not one of the famous brands of Manzanilla.
+La Jaca is not one of the famous brands of Manzanilla and finding it outside of the sherry area can be difficult.
 When Álvaro Domecq (part of the influential Domecq family) started his own bodega in 1999, he took a head start by acquiring stocks from Pilar Aranda, an old almacenista.

 However this Manzanilla was not part of these stocks, so its origins remain unclear.
 It must be bought from an almacenista in Sanlúcar.